 U.S. Postal Service warns of 'significant risk' of late ballots

-Election officials are bracing for a deluge of mail ballots as Americans avoid public gatherings due to the coronavirus pandemic, which has prompted many states to make it easier to vote by mail.
-The Postal Service itself has gotten pulled into a political fight, with Republican President Donald Trump on Thursday saying he objected to providing funds for the struggling service or mail voting.
+Election officials are bracing for a deluge of mail ballots as many states have made it easier to vote by mail to address concerns about public gatherings during the coronavirus pandemic.
+Republican President Donald Trump, meanwhile, said Thursday that he opposes additional funding to make mail voting easier.

 ALSO READ